mrkaleArduinoLib/gbj_appthermo_ds/README.md

 ## Handler

 #### Description
-The template or the signature of a handler function, which is called after every internal timer run, regardless of succesful or failed temperature measurement.
+The template or the signature of a callback function, which is called after every internal timer run, regardless of succesful or failed temperature measurement.
 * A handler is just a bare function without any input parameters and returning nothing.
 * A handler can be declared just as `void` type.
-It is not needed to be declared as `gbj_appthermo_ds::Handler` type.

 #### Syntax
-    gbj_appthermo_ds::Handler handler()
-    void handler()
+    typedef void Handler()

 #### Parameters
 None